 Killam does not believe that inflation has had a material effect on its business, financial condition or results of operations to date; however, if Killam's development, construction, operation or labour costs were to become subject to significant inflationary pressures, Killam may not be able to fully offset such higher costs through increases in rent to its tenants.
 Killam's inability or failure to do so could harm Killam's business, financial condition and results of operations.
 Further, there can be no assurance that any governmental action to mitigate inflationary cycles will be taken or be effective.
-Central banks have increased interest rates in response to inflation, and additional rate increases may occur.
-Governmental action, such as the imposition of higher interest rates or wage controls, may negatively impact Killam's financial results.
+Governmental action, such as the imposition of higher interest rates, may negatively impact Killam's financial results.
 In particular, certain of Killam's debt is at variable rates of interest, which exposes Killam to interest rate risk.
 If interest rates increase, Killam's debt service obligations on the variable rate indebtedness would increase, as discussed under "Interest Rate Risk" below.
 Continued inflation, any governmental response thereto, or Killam's inability to offset inflationary effects may have a material adverse effect on Killam's business, financial condition and results of operations.